-In recent years, the reaction of our robots to losing knowledge about the ball position was to just turn on the spot and wait for the ball to show up in the field of view again.
-This was sufficient in times of near perfect ball perception even across the whole field.
-However, the introduction of the new ball in 2016 brought up new problems.
-It is no longer possible to detect the ball at very far ranges.
-In addition, there exist several configurations that obstruct ball detection from certain perspectives, such as a ball between the legs of a robot.
+Since the introduction of the new ball in 2016, it is not possible to detect it across the whole field.
+In addition, there exist several configurations that obstruct ball detection from certain perspectives, such as a ball behind another robot.
 As a consequence, there are more periods of time during which no robot knows the current ball position.
-To overcome this problem, we reintegrated our cooperative ball search (as presented in [15]), which takes into account which parts of the field are actually visible for which robot and accordingly computes search areas for each individual robot.
+To overcome this problem, we carry out a cooperative ball search (as presented in [11]), which takes into account which parts of the field are actually visible for each robot and accordingly computes search areas for each individual robot.
 Due to the team-wide ball model (cf. 5.2.3), a robot only needs to actively search for the ball if all team members lost knowledge of the ball position.
 Consequently, if a robot is searching, it can be sure that its team members do the same.
-Knowing which parts of the field are visible to the team members, searching the ball can happen dynamically and much more effective.
+Knowing which parts of the field are visible to the team members, searching the ball can happen dynamically and effective.